adobe/helix-pipeline/README.md

 A pipeline consists of following main parts:

-- pre-processing functions
+- pre-processing functions.
-- the main response generating function
+- the main response generating function.
-- an optional wrapper function
+- an optional wrapper function.
-- post-processing functions
+- post-processing functions.
-- error handling functions
+- error handling functions.

 Each step of the pipeline is processing a single context object, which eventually can be used to return the http response.

 See below for the anatomy of the context.